itsUrcute/nvim-cheeze/README.md

 | `<Leader>w`  | switch window      |

 ## Mini Guide
 1. Whenever Neovim is launched, the packages are updated automatically.
-Dismiss the window with `q` afterwards
+Dismiss the window with <kbd>q</kbd> afterwards
 1. Assuming the leader key is still <kbd>Space</kbd>, focus the cursor on the file tree with <kbd>Space</kbd> + <kbd>W</kbd>
 1. Navigate through the file tree like how you normally navigate in Neovim (<kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd>, <kbd>l</kbd>)
 1. Open folders and files with <kbd>Tab</kbd> or <kbd>Enter</kbd>